byllyfish/finsy/docs/replication_entry.md

 When a packet is replicated to a port, the port may include an instance number.
 This allows a packet to be copied more than once to the same egress port.
-Port replicas are represented in Finsy by a 2-tuple `(port: int, instance: int)`.
+Port replicas are represented in Finsy by a `P4Replica`.
+Optionally, the port replica can be represented by a two-tuple `(port, instance)`.
-If you specify a replica as just the port number, the instance number will default to 0.
-(FIXME: Should this be 1?)
+If you specify a replica as just an integer, the instance number will default to 0.

 # P4MulticastGroupEntry (§ 9.5.1)